Rajpratik71/eucalyptus-wiki/eucabot.md

 * **seen** - Show the last message that eucabot remembers a person saying in the channel.
 * **any** - Show the last thing that eucabot remembers a person doing in the channel.
 * **twitter** - Show the latest recent post by [@eucalyptus](http://twitter.com/eucalyptus) on Twitter.
+* **weather** - Show weather conditions for somewhere in the world.
+If you are logged into a eucabot account then eucabot will remember the last location whose weather you checked so you do not have to type it next time.
 * **botsnack** - `:D`

 # Administration